rsfetch/rsfetch/README.md

   304.07 ± 114.47 times faster than 'screenfetch'
 ```
 As you can see, rsfetch is the clear winner with pfetch and kfetch trailing behind.

+And yes, you saw right.
+Execution time was 1ms on average!
+Crazy fast.

 ### License